IN-PERSON ASSISTANCE

 SELF HELP

-We are as self-help provider.
+We are a self-help provider.
 This means we help you help yourself.
 We cannot take responsibility for your case and cannot act as your lawyer.
 We provide basic assistance, but you will continue to be personally responsible for your case.

 BE PATIENT